MatterWindowCovering

 getInstalledClosedLimitLift

-Gets the installed closed limit for lift.
+Gets the local closed limit for lift motor calibration.

 uint16_t getInstalledClosedLimitLift();